 - Explore opportunities to utilise similar approaches in your own institution, and how using broad themes to bring together educators, industry and students enables mutually beneficial collaborations, creating environments rich in enterprise learning opportunities for both students and industry partners

 - Consider how programmes around leadership provide a great way to engage volunteers and external partners, and build a pipeline for alumni engagement

 - Take away some innovative approaches to incorporate leadership within your curricula and to engage external partners from industry/academia to help deliver a compelling programme

-- Network with like-minded enterprise and entrepreneurship educators and practitioners.
+- Network (online) with like-minded enterprise and entrepreneurship educators and practitioners.

 ‘Enterprise’ is a problematic term when it comes to engaging educators, external partners, and students, because it means different things to each audience.
 At this workshop you will explore how focusing on leadership development provides highly effective, mutually beneficial engagement opportunities, whilst still developing core enterprise competencies.

 These competencies are becoming especially significant in our age of digitalisation and globalisation, where the workplace is changing rapidly and it is increasingly important to be creative and adaptive in leadership.

 Building projects that engage students and external partners in working together on real innovation and leadership challenges – such as industrial digitalisation or the development of smart environments – means that students, partners, and staff learn together.
 Students develop enterprise capability, whilst their learning is connected to the workplace.
 External partners benefit from accessing academic expertise from the University, and being digital natives, the students bring fresh perspectives and act as mediators to help bridge the steep knowledge gradient.
 Through industry and academia shaping the future together, we help both students and industry prepare for future jobs, with a talent pipeline to fill them.

 Hosts & Facilitators

 - Dr Gary Wood, University of Sheffield